About Novelist Djuna Shellam

 Q. When you’re not writing, how do you spend your time?

-A. I garden, read, take my dog for long walks, and visit with friends.
+A. I work on my cabin, read, take my dog for long walks, and visit with friends.
 I also adore listening to music of all kinds.
 Music really is a great escape for me to just indulge in doing nothing but listening.
-If I’m all tapped out, I’ll allow myself the time to vegetate in front of the television, but that’s a rare occurrence.
+If I’m all tapped out, or need a brain break, I’ll allow myself the time to vegetate in front of the television, but that’s a rare occurrence.

 Q. Do you remember the first story you ever wrote?